Rembrandt: Career

 Although they were by now affluent, the couple suffered several personal setbacks; three children died within weeks of their births.
 (Note: Their son Rombartus died two months after his birth and their daughter Cornelia died at just three weeks of age.
 A second daughter, also named Cornelia, died after living barely over a month.)
-(Note: His children were christened in Dutch Reformed churches in Amsterdam: four in the Old Church and Titus, in the Southern Church.)
+(Note: His children were christened in Dutch Reformed churches in Amsterdam: four in the Oude Kerk, and Titus in the Zuiderkerk.)
 Only their fourth child, Titus, who was born in 1641, survived into adulthood.
 Saskia died in 1642, probably from tuberculosis.
 Rembrandt's drawings of her on her sick and death bed are among his most moving works.
-After Saskia's illness, the widow Geertje Dircx was hired as Titus' caretaker and dry nurse; at some time, she also became Rembrandt's lover.
+After Saskia's illness, the widow Geertje Dircx was hired as Titus's caretaker and dry nurse; at some time, she also became Rembrandt's lover.
 In May 1649 she left and charged Rembrandt with breach of promise and asked to be awarded alimony.
 Rembrandt tried to settle the matter amicably, but to pay her lawyer she pawned the diamond ring he had given her that once belonged to Saskia.
 On 14 October they came to an agreement; the court particularly stated that Rembrandt had to pay a yearly maintenance allowance, provided that Titus remained her only heir and she sold none of Rembrandt's possessions.
 As Dircx broke her promise, Rembrandt and members of Dircx's own family had her committed to a women's house of correction at Gouda in August 1650.
 Rembrandt also took measures to ensure she stayed in the house of correction for as long as possible.
 Rembrandt paid for the costs.
 (Note: Five years later he did not support her release without the presence of her brother, a sailor.
 In August 1656 Geertghe Dircx was listed as one of Rembrandt's seven major creditors.)

 In early 1649, Rembrandt began a relationship with the 23-year-old Hendrickje Stoffels, who had initially been his maid.
 She may have been the cause of Geertje's leaving.
 In that year he made no (dated) paintings or etchings at all.
 In 1654 Rembrandt painted a nude Bathsheba at Her Bath.
 In June Hendrickje received three summonses from the Reformed Church to answer the charge "that she had committed the acts of a whore with Rembrandt the painter".
 In July she admitted her guilt and was banned from receiving communion.
 Rembrandt was not summoned to appear for the Church council.
 In October they had a daughter, Cornelia.
 Had he remarried he would have lost access to a trust set up for Titus in Saskia's will.